yuan-kuan/zasa/DEVLOG.md

 ### Second level sum type / free monad in interpetion

-Introducing new concept: A sum type interpeting into another lower level sum type.
+Introducing new concept: A sum type interpreting into another lower-level sum type.

-Hiding hardcoded string, encapsulating implementation from higher level. e.g. SOP do not call database directly, do not know about the detail of PouchDB option, etc.
+Hiding hardcoded string, encapsulating implementation from a higher level. e.g. SOP does not call database directly, do not know about the detail of PouchDB option, etc.

 ### Tagging and Filtering made easy